Breinich/BenchmarkingPortal/FutureFeatures.md

 ### Resource handling

+Delete
+- [ ] 2 | After deleting a resource, the resource's folder should be deleted too

 UX
 - [ ] 2 | During uploading the main Add, Cancel and X buttons should be disabled
+- [ ] 2 | Until the successful upload, the Add button should be disabled,
+the not existing file should be checked on the backend side too
-- [ ] 2 | After cancelling the upload the file should be deleted from the server
+- [ ] 2 | After cancelling the upload the file should be deleted from the server, and the Add button should be disabled
-- [X] 2 | Use : character to separate the set file name and version instead of + character
+- [X] 2 | Use _ character to separate the set file name and version instead of + character
 - [ ] 2 | Pop-up warning before deleting anything